AleksandrHovhannisyan/aleksandrhovhannisyan.com/_posts/other/2019-11-23-2019-a-gift-from-switzerland-the-evpatoria-report.md

 *Have I heard this before?* That's the first thought that crossed my mind when I heard *Dar Now*.

-And then, as I closed my eyes, I pictured it clearly: *Stranger Things*—or at least something like it, from that genre.
+And then, as I closed my eyes, I pictured it clearly: *Stranger Things*—or at least something like it, from that genre of science fiction.

 If this doesn't play in Season 4, I'll be legitimately disappointed.
 No, seriously—the notes are perfect for the show, the setting, the characters, all of it.